-• Cognition and Learning.
-This area of need refers to those children who learn at a slower pace than their peers, even with appropriate differentiation is difficulties.

-Communication and Interaction Needs.
-This includes needs associated with: Autistic Spectrum Conditions, Speech & Language delay, Communication

-- Social, Emotional, Mental Health (SEMH) Needs.
-This includes additional needs around behaviour, social support groups, emotional well-being. - Sensory and Physical Needs.
-These are needs such as hearing impairment, physical needs, medical issues.
+- Cognition and Learning.
+This area of need refers to those children who learn at a slower pace than their peers, even with appropriate differentiation is put into place.
+It also can include dyslexia, dyscalculia and dyspraxia. - Communication and Interaction Needs.
+This includes needs associated with: Autistic Spectrum Conditions, Speech & Language delay and other communication difficulties. - Social, Emotional, Mental Health (SEMH) Needs.
+This includes additional needs around behaviour, social support groups, emotional well-being and difficulties with mental health. - Sensory and Physical Needs.
+These are needs such as hearing impairment, physical needs, medical issues or wider sensory needs.